-The course surveys wills, living trusts, gifts, marital property, and probate avoidance.
+This course covers many different aspects of estate planning, including wills, living trusts, gifts, marital property, and probate avoidance.
 Will and trust forms are explored along with living wills, durable powers of attorney, and nominations of conservator.
 Designed to eliminate estate problems and death taxes, the emphasis is on practical solutions that are cost effective.